sstur/react-rte/README.md

 Currently the UI (toolbar and link dialog, etc) is not very customizable.
 We plan to accept props for theming the UI as well as customizing which toolbar items are shown.

-React versions < 15 will log the following superfluous warning:
+React prior v15 will log the following superfluous warning:

 > A component is contentEditable and contains children managed by
 > React.
 It is now your responsibility to guarantee that none of